 Practical Information Before You Start Your Visit

-Windsor Castle is full of fascinating objects, astonishing rooms and wonderful works of art.
-Once you've entered, allow at least two (preferably three) hours to explore the Castle.
-Depending upon when you visit, you may find long lines at the ticket desk and security areas.
-Buy your ticket online before you arrive to save some time.
+Windsor Castle is full of fascinating objects, astonishing rooms, and wonderful works of art.
+Once you've entered, allow at least two (preferably three) hours to explore the castle.
+Depending upon when you visit, you may find long lines at the ticket desk and security areas, so you'll be glad you followed our advice to buy your ticket online before arriving.

-Top Tip If you're keen to see the Changing of the Guard Ceremony, time your visit to be within the Castle grounds at 11a.m. when the ceremony takes place on the Quadrangle.
-During the summer it occurs every day, weather permitting, and from October 1 onwards, the guard changes every other day.
+Tip: If you're keen to see the Changing of the Guard Ceremony, time your visit to be within the castle grounds at 11 a.m. when the ceremony takes place on the Quadrangle.
+During the summer, it occurs every day, weather permitting, and from October 1 onwards, the guard changes every other day.

 Security at Windsor Castle

-The Visitor Center is on St Alban's Street next to the main entrance to the Castle grounds.
-Once you have a ticket you'll pass through an airport-type security checkpoint with metal detectors and so forth.
-Then it's on to an entry courtyard where you pick up your audio tour and a leaflet with a map of the grounds - both free with admission.
+The Visitor Center is on St Alban's Street next to the main entrance to the castle grounds.
+Once you have a ticket, you'll pass through an airport-type security checkpoint with metal detectors and so forth.
+Then it's on to an entry courtyard where you pick up your audio tour and a leaflet with a map of the grounds.
+Both are free with admission.

-Pushchairs can be used in the Castle Grounds but not in the State Apartments and other exhibition areas.
-Don't worry - there's a check room for them in the Castle Undercroft, along the way.
+Pushchairs and strollers can be used in the castle grounds but not in the State Apartments and other exhibition areas.
+Don't worry: there's a check room for them in the castle undercroft along the way.

 Continue to 5 of 9 below.

-- Other than some ice cream and bottled water on the North Terrace, snacks or meals are not available in the Castle grounds and you can't bring a picnic.
+- Other than some ice cream and bottled water on the North Terrace, snacks and meals are not available in the castle grounds, and you can't bring a picnic.
 Windsor is a busy little market town, though, and there are plenty of pubs and inexpensive restaurants close by.
-Before you leave the the Castle precincts for a meal, pick up a free re-entry band from one of the Castle shops.
-All that is going to change in a few years.
-A £37 millon program of upgrades will include a new cafe in the spacious, 14th century undercroft.
+Before you leave the the castle precincts for a meal, pick up a free re-entry band from one of the castle shops.
+All that is going to change, however.
+A £37 million program of upgrades will include a new cafe in the spacious, 14th-century undercroft.

-- Free Family Activity Trail leaflets are available from the visitor center.
-During school vacations and weekend, the Castle also offers a schedule of family activities and events at the Education Center.
-Find out more about what's coming up next.
+- Free Family Activity Trail leaflets are available from the Visitor Center.
+During school vacations and weekend, the castle also offers a schedule of family activities and events at the Education Center.

 05 of 09